chinmay29hub/typeroid/README.md

 ## remove.bg(api)

-> add config.py file in the root directory of typer and add the following line [Replace 'YOUR_API' with you own api key]
+> add config.py file in the root directory of typeroid and add the following line [Replace 'YOUR_API' with you own api key]

 <br>